Create and manage your Contacts

 3. To select all contacts in your current view, click the checkbox in the table header.
 You’ll see how many contacts have been selected in the bar at the bottom of the page.
 Click the trashcan icon, and confirm in the pop-up to permanently delete all selected contacts from your contacts database.

-4. To select all contacts in your contact list, click the checkbox in the table header, then choose the Select all contacts option in the bar that appears at the bottom of the page.
+4. Alternatively, if you start to select the contacts you want to delete and want to select all contacts instead, click the Select all contacts option in the bar that appears at the bottom of the page.

 You’ll see the number of contacts that have been selected.